dinarabdullin/AnisoDipFit/README.md

 In the error analysis mode, the errors of optimized fitting parameters are estimated.

-Further description of the program can be found in the Manual and the papers below.
+Further description of the program can be found in the Manual and in the papers below.

 General Information
 =========